fitmat/FMBridge/README.md

 * Added new driver for Skaters (no changes on gaming side)
 * Added new reconnect BLE mode (no changes on gaming side)

-## Whats new in the release - v0.1.35
-* Solved bug in Skaters
-* Solved Pause issue in Joyful Jump

 ----------------------------------------------------------
 ## TODO

 ![#00FF00](https://via.placeholder.com/15/00FF00/000000?text=+) `In FMTest Driver`
-- [x] New Cluster id is required for Tree Warrior, which has Right and Left tap with jump action
-- [x] Instead of sending full fmresponse as null, send all fields of fmdata with null values
-- [x] Change the MAT Control's logic for the tap.
-Add relative distance check for check sequence
 - [x] New driver for Android TV